Reading time: 11 min.

 • Use dry shampoo on your bangs to give them extra lift (just make sure not to use it more than twice a week)

-• Heat-style your fringe with a round brush (however, use heat styling sparingly, as it can damage your hair if overused)
+• Heat-style your fringe with a round brush (however, use heat styling sparingly, as it is hard to fix heat-damaged hair)

 • Tease your fringe to make it look fuller